oresttokovenko/gpt-anki/README.md

    - Name of your Anki deck
    - Your OpenAI API key

-2. Install the dependencies
+2. Install the core dependencies:
    ```
    poetry install --without dev
    ```

 ## Usage

-1. Paste the text from which you want to create Anki cards into the `input.txt` file.
+1. Paste the text from which you want to create Anki cards into the `input.txt` file

 2. To generate flashcards in CSV format: